ekara-platform/cli/README.md

 **Lagoon CLI** is the command line interface tool used to build and interact with Lagoon environments.

-It will be compiled in order to provide a file which will be executed on the machine where the environment creation will be launched
+It will be compiled in order to provide a file which will be executed on the machine where the environment creation will be launched.

 ## Available commands